 The DEIS finds that impacts of the Proposed Action related to construction would be temporary in nature, and certain measures would be implemented to minimize construction disturbance, including noise reductions measures associated with mechanical equipment and implementation of erosion and sediment controls during the construction period.
-Therefore, reduction in density as a mitigating measure for construction impacts is unnecessary.
-As Table 4-1 demonstrates, under the No-Fill Alternative and its lower density versions, the number of truck visits per day of operation would be reduced to somewhere between 4-9 truck trips per day, depending upon the number of units to be constructed.
-The reduction in truck trips, however, would not result in a commensurate reduction in noise levels associated with construction.
+Table 4-1 reflects that under the No-Fill Alternative and its lower density versions, the number of truck visits per day of operation would be reduced to somewhere between 4-9 truck trips per day, depending upon the number of units to be constructed.
+The lower density alternatives would result in a shorter construction period and therefore less construction noise.
 As with Alternative F and the Proposed Action, the use of excavated material moved from other portions of the Project Site for grading purposes would be in accordance with NYSDEC Regulations (see NYSDEC letter in FEIS Appendix L).